tramlinehq/tramline/README.md

 * [Creating a Slack app](https://api.slack.com/authentication/basics)
 * [Creating a GitHub app](https://docs.github.com/en/apps/creating-github-apps/creating-github-apps/creating-a-github-app)

+#### Setting up integration apps

+The guides above should help you setup the OAuth apps as necessary.
+They may ask you to fill up a redirect URL, this URL should be updated with the final DNS after everything is setup towards the end.

 #### Google Cloud Platform

 We need to setup GCP for storing builds in Tramline.
 After creating your service account as mentioned above, please create a GCS bucket named `artifact-builds-prod` to host your builds.

 The deployment architecture looks like this: